-The Banking menu supplies a useful command for transferring money between funds.
-To transfer money between funds, you can choose the Banking Transfer Funds command.
+The Banking menu supplies a useful command for transferring money between bank accounts.
+To transfer money between accounts, you can choose the Banking⇔Transfer Funds command.
 When you do so, QuickBooks displays the Transfer Funds Between Accounts window, as shown in Figure 4-11.
 To use the Transfer Funds Between Accounts window, follow these steps: